-As we look to the future, we need to have a dream which broadens our horizons from just looking at ourselves and our parishes and enables us to be missionary disciples.
-Where is our mission and how can we live it more faithfully.
+During Lent and Easter 'Dare to Dream' gave us the opportunity to look to the future.
+We need to have a dream which broadens our horizons from just looking at ourselves and our parishes and enables us to be missionary disciples.
+Where is our mission and how can we live it more faithfully?